siddhartho219/siddhartho219/README.md

 -->
 # Hi, I'm Siddhartho Sarker Bipro 👋

-Software Engineering student at United International University (UIU), building full-stack platforms, embedded systems, and AI-efficiency research — from student tools to systems that actually stay in use.
+CS student at United International University (UIU), building full-stack platforms, embedded systems, and AI-efficiency research — from student tools to systems that actually stay in use.